the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 (rr-rdm-elns-choosing-compare-to-paper)=
 ### Always compare to paper notebooks

-When picking an ELN remember to always compare the ELN to a paper notebook not just to other ELNs, it's likely paper that you are replacing so it is the benchmark against which to compare.
+When picking an ELN remember to always compare the ELN to a paper notebook and not just to other ELNs.
+It is likely paper that you are replacing so this is the benchmark against which to compare.
 Consider the differences between a paper copy of a lab notebook and an electronic copy.
 Consider also which are the properties of a paper copy that it is important that you are able to retain when adopting an electronic alternative.